sakopov/AspNetCore.CongestionControl/README.md

 }
 ```

+Note, you can add multiple client providers if you choose to do so.

 ## HTTP Response Status Code

 If a request is rate-limited by any of the middleware, the client will receive a response with HTTP status code **429 / Too Many Requests** (unless configured otherwise) and content type matching that of the original request.
 It's possible to provide a custom status code via `HttpStatusCode` property.